10 tools for remote accounting firms

 A single place to work together is critical for a distributed team.
 Without it, no one knows who is working on what, tasks will slip through the cracks, and critical information can hide in any number of systems or locations.

-Karbon is a workstream collaboration tool that solves the siloed and fractured work experience by creating a central place for all employees, across multiple workstreams, to collaborate in the context of the work that needs to be done.
+Karbon is an accounting practice management software that solves the siloed and fractured work experience by creating a central place for all employees, across multiple workstreams, to collaborate in the context of the work that needs to be done.

 As a bonus, Karbon integrates with your email, bringing it into your workflow for everyone to collaborate on and contribute to.
 By combining this with tasks, work management, contacts, comments, and more, Karbon can act as the foundation for any distributed team to work together effectively.